 The Orioles were sitting in sixth place in the American League East, while the A’s were 3½ games out of first in the West.
 Bob Milacki, who had begun the 1991 season at Double-A Hagerstown, took to the mound for Baltimore against Oakland’s Eric Show, who was making his first start of an injury-plagued season.
 The first four innings went by in a hurry, with only Baltimore’s Randy Milligan and Mike Devereaux getting singles.
 In the fifth, Chito Martinez doubled for the O’s, and with Leo Gomez batting, Show had Martinez picked off but threw the ball away, and Martinez went to third.
 Gomez then popped out.
 Chris Hoiles followed with an RBI single, and Baltimore had a 1-0 lead.

 In the sixth inning, Devereaux homered, giving Baltimore a 2-0 lead, then things got interesting in the bottom half of the inning.
 With one out, Oakland left fielder Willie Wilson hit a line drive that struck Milacki in the hand and leg.
-Milacki picked up the ball, which had rolled toward first base, and threw out the speedy Wilson.
+The ball rolled toward first base, where Milligan picked it up and stepped on the bag to force out the speedy Wilson.
 After retiring the side, Milacki left the game.
 He later said, “My fingers were tingling at the time.
 After the inning, the trainer said it would be a good idea to ice it now and not take any chances.”3 In six innings, Milacki had walked three and struck out three, but had not given up a hit.
 The Orioles were retired in order in the seventh, and Mike Flanagan came on to pitch for Baltimore.
 Harold Baines grounded out and Mark McGwire flied to Devereaux in deep center.
 Vance Law pinch-hit for Jamie Quirk and drew a walk from Flanagan.
 Terry Steinbach pinch-hit for Ernie Riles and grounded out to Cal Ripken at short.

 The Orioles’ Devereaux singled in the top of the eighth, but nothing came of it.
 In the bottom half, Mark Williamson replaced Flanagan on the mound for Baltimore, as Oakland would be bringing right-handed hitters to the plate.
 Mike Gallego popped out to first, Rickey Henderson pinch-hit for Mike Bordick and grounded out to third, and Willie Wilson grounded out to second.
 After retiring the A’s in order, Williamson was finished.
 He later said, “If you look at my history against these guys, you’ll see that for me to give up one hit in an inning is doing good.
 When my turn was over, I just said, ‘Thank God, I’m done.’ ”4